Autodesk/sydevs/user_manual/collection_nodes.md

     while (agent_count() > 0) {
         int64 agent_id = *agent_begin();
         remove_agent(agent_id);
-        idle_dt += access(prototype.idle_dt_output);
+        idle_dt += get(prototype.idle_dt_output);
     }
     idle_dt_output.assign(idle_dt);
 }
 ```

 Removing an agent in a macro finalization event is only necessary if the agent's flow output port values need to be accessed.
 All unremoved agent node instances will be destructed regardless soon after the finalization event completes.
 Agents are removed by applying the `remove_agent` function to the ID of the agent.
-It is subsequently possible to obtain the removed agent's flow output values by applying the `access` function to each of the flow output ports on the prototype.
+It is subsequently possible to obtain the removed agent's flow output values by applying the `get` function to each of the flow output ports on the prototype.

 Macro finalization events can create and send messages to agents, if needed.